capactio/website/docs/feature/type-features.md

 # (...)
 ```

-In that way, the Type `cap.type.platform.cloud-foundry` can be used in the context of any Type with prefix `cap.core.type.platform.*`, such as **requires** property:
+In that way, the Type `cap.type.platform.nomad` can be used in the context of any Type with prefix `cap.core.type.platform.*`, such as **requires** property:

 ```yaml
 # Implementation manifest